Stefan Du Rietz (e-mail: sdr (at) this domain)

 Problems concerning detection of glucose deficiency

 Unfortunately, hypoglycaemia is an ambiguous concept.
 There is no single compartment in the body at which all glucose is at the same concentration .
 Because the uptake of glucose is from the interstitial fluid (ISF) surrounding the target cells and the supply is into the bloodstream, the concentrations will be unequal under dynamic conditions.
-When the uptake of glucose is larger than the supply, its concentration will decrease earlier in the ISF than in the blood .
-On the other hand, when the supply of glucose is larger than the uptake, its concentration will increase earlier in the blood than in the ISF.
-Therefore, when measurements are made in the blood, the glucose deficiency will not be optimally detected.
+When the uptake of glucose is larger than the supply, its concentration should decrease earlier in the ISF than in the blood .
+On the other hand, when the supply of glucose is larger than the uptake, its concentration shouldincrease earlier in the blood than in the ISF.
+However, it seems as if the ISF concentration is generally delayed .

 Further, not even is the glucose concentration the same in different parts of the ISF, because the uptakes of the cells at different locations are unequal.
 For instance, working muscles take up more glucose than resting muscles and their uptake is not proportional to the local glucose concentration .

-Consequently, all glucose measurements, both in the blood and in the ISF, must be interpreted with the utmost care.
+Consequently, whereever you make the measurements, the glucose deficiency will not be optimally detected.
+So, all glucose measurements, both in the blood and in the ISF, must be interpreted with the utmost care.

 For an individual with long-standing type 1 diabetes, it is important to train and continually practise the ability to recognize early signs of CNS glucose deficiency (neuroglycopenia).

-As yet, blood glucose (BG) is the only glycaemic state that you can measure in real time.
+As yet, blood glucose (BG) is the only well-defined glycaemic state that you can measure in real time, even if not continuously.
 Despite the aforementioned drawbacks, it is possible to get some valuable information from BG readings.
 It is extremely important, however, to have an accurate BG meter, because otherwise it will only give confusing information.
 If you cannot correlate the meter readings with any neuroglycopenic symptoms, it will be even more difficult to recognize those symptoms.
-Very few BG meters are good enough at low BG levels .
+Very few BG meters are good enough at low BG levels and of course the "Clarke error grid" must not be used in evaluating BG meters for detection of low BG levels, because it does not care about readings below 4 mmol/l .

-The BG meter must be constantly available so that you are able to use it immediately whenever you feel anything unusual.
+The BG meter must be constantly available so that you are able to use it immediately whenever you feel something unusual.
 All the time you must be prepared to notice possible signs of neuroglycopenia, including concentration problems, difficulties to remember or associate, and weak feelings of unreality.
-When a regular BG reading is low, there is a particular opportunity to do so.
+Also, various forms of blurred eyesight can be signs of neuroglycopenia.
+When a regular BG reading is low, there might be a particular opportunity to recognize those signs.

 A personal comment

-Being a type 1 diabetic myself, I have successfully applied this method for several years and have thus been able to avoid "serious hypoglycaemias", which I frequently had before.
-A remarkable fact is that it was not until I started to use a Life Scan One Touch Profile blood glucose meter (with better precision at low blood glucose readings ) instead of a Boeringer Mannheim Reflolux S that I managed to get rid of them.
+Living with type 1 diabetes myself, I have successfully been using this method for several years and have thus been able to avoid "serious hypoglycaemias", which I frequently had before.
+A remarkable fact is that it was not until I replaced a Boeringer Mannheim Reflolux S blood glucose meter by a Life Scan One Touch Profile (with even slightly better precision at low blood glucose readings than the Hemocue), that I managed to get rid of them.

 du Rietz | Type 1 Diabetes